Driver training

 Submit your course for approval

-If you are a licensed driving school interested in offering this excellent course to your students, learn how to submit your Class 7 or 8 driver training course for approval.
+If you are a licensed driving school interested in offering an ICBC-approved course to your students, learn how to submit your Class 7 or 8 driver training course for approval.

 How to submit your course